Inaamhusain/Create-a-RESTful-Services-API-using-PHP-Mysql-and-SlimFramework/README.md

 PHP-API
 =======

-make an simple API with php,My-sql and slim framework
+Create simple API with php,My-sql and slim framework

 Steps to run APIs